aperiosoftware/esac-astropy/README.md

     conda install -c astropy reproject photutils astropy-healpix regions astroquery aplpy pip install PyVO

-You can remove any packages from this list that you do not want to install.

 ### Option 4: Manual pip installation

 If you want to install the packages into an existing Python environment with